maksimf/php-murmurhash3/README.md

 # PHP MurmurHash3

-*MurmurHash* is a algorithm desiged by Austin Appleby.
+*MurmurHash* is an algorithm desiged by Austin Appleby.

 This is a fork of PHP extension authored by j42.
 The original extension didn't work correct with the certain data.